ENGAGING FUNDERS IN SUPPORTING THE CENSUS

 The Council of Michigan Foundations (CMF) spent approximately one year providing education and advocacy regarding the purpose and importance of the census while engaging with the Michigan Nonprofit Association (MNA) to support development of the Michigan nonprofit-led census campaign.
 Following that first year’s efforts, CMF launched the member outreach plan to fund the MNA-led Michigan Nonprofits Complete Count Campaign.

 The following are resources utilized in the outreach to CMF members to discuss support of the campaign, as well as important resources developed by MNA as leader of the nonprofit sector census campaign.
-We hope these resources will be useful as funders and their partners consider opportunities to support nonprofit-led census work in their communities.
+We hope these resources will be useful to share with funders as they and their partners consider opportunities to support nonprofit-led census work in their communities.
 View the complete resource packet.

 - CMF Outreach Plan describes the process that CMF led to raise funds for the campaign, with MNA as the proposed grantee.